sveto8/archInstall/README.md

 # Arch Linux: LUKS2 + Btrfs + Snapper + DE + apps install scripts

-Four scripts that together take a machine from an Arch ISO boot to a fully configured, encrypted, snapshotted Arch install with GRUB, grub-btrfs, Snapper, a Plymouth boot theme, a desktop environment, and a personal application set.
+Four scripts that together take a machine from an Arch ISO boot to a fully configured, encrypted, snapshotted Arch install with GRUB (+ theme), grub-btrfs, Snapper, a Plymouth boot theme, a desktop environment, and a personal application set — plus an optional menu-driven wrapper that downloads and runs them for you.

 ```
 archInstall.sh        Phase 0   — run from the Arch ISO live environment
 setupAfterInstall.sh  Phase 1   — run on the new system, after first boot
 installDE.sh           Phase 1.5 — run as root, installs a desktop environment
 installApps.sh         Phase 2   — run as your regular user, once at the desktop
+arch-manager.sh        optional  — menu that downloads + runs the four above
 ```

 `setupAfterInstall.sh` and `installDE.sh` can be run in either order —